jorge-luis-dev/AllkuAccounting/README.md

 $ pip uninstall SQLAlchemy
 $ pip install SQLAlchemy==1.4.0b1
-and replace in file in folder migrations/versions/*.py, search error and put "sa.Identity(start=1)"
+and replace in file in folder migrations/versions/*.py, search error and put "sa.Identity(start=1)" also comment instruction of others tables not includes in models (migrations/versions/anyfile.py)

 ### Create database MacOS with Postgres.app
 $ createdb allku